frto027/HeartBeatLanClientBSQuest/UnityUI/Readme.md

 - `heartpercent`, float, the value of `heartrate/maxheart`, it maybe larger than 1 if possible, you can use this to display heart zone informations.
 - `replaying`, bool, if we are replaying from a replay file

+- `hr_1`, integer, e.g. when heart is 123, this value is 3.
+Add a child called `feature:digit_anim` to your `info` object if you use this.
+- `hr_10`, integer, e.g. when heart is 123, this value is 2.
+Add a child called `feature:digit_anim` to your `info` object if you use this.
+- `hr_100`, integer, e.g. when heart is 123, this value is 1.
+Add a child called `feature:digit_anim` to your `info` object if you use this.

+- `datasource`, integer, `0:random, 1:LAN, 2:BLE, 3:OSC, 4:HypeRate, 5:Pulsoid`.
+You can add child called `feature:datasource_anim` to your `info` object if you use this.

 If you want another prefab, remember to change the AssetBundle options below.

 ![alt text](image.png)